 …a Virginia "Hunt Country" Reception Site

-Choosing Alwyngton affords a Bride the most personal service available in the Washington, DC area.
+Choosing Alwyngton Manor affords a Bride the most personal service available in the Washington Metropolitan area.
 Photographers praise the countless opportunities for spectacular wedding photographs.
-Caterers rave about the kitchen and the ease of serving the guests.
+Caterers tout the ease of serving the guests.

-This historic site once owned by John Quincy Marr, the first Confederate Soldier killed in the Civil War, has beautifully appointed bed and breakfast rooms, all with private baths, available for overnight guests.
-John Quincy Marr, who built the manor in 1855 for his mother, sisters and himself.
-Unfortunately, Mr. Marr would not enjoy his home for long.
-In 1861 at the Fairfax Courthouse, he became the first confederate officer to be killed in the Civil War.
-The next owner, Scott Nesbitt, bought the home in the 1890's.
-He raised his children there and saw his grandchildren raised there.
-I hope I will be fortunate enough to see my future generations in the manor also.
-As you can see, we are proud of our home and its history and that is why we enjoy sharing it with you.
-We are here to accommodate your needs and see that you and your guests have a carefree and wonderful experience during your special occasion at Alwyngton Manor.
+This historic site once owned by John Quincy Marr, the first Confederate Soldier killed in the Civil War, has beautifully appointed bed and breakfast rooms with private baths, available for overnight guests.
+John Quincy Marr, who built the manor in 1855 for his mother, sisters and himself unfortunately would not enjoy his home for long.
+In 1861, at the Fairfax Courthouse, he became the first confederate officer to be killed in the Civil War.
+The next owner, Scott Nesbitt, bought the home in the 1890's, raised his children here and saw his grandchildren raised here as well.
+May we be fortunate enough to raise future generations in Alwyngton Manor also.
+As you can see, we are proud of this Manor and its history and it would be our pleasure to enjoy sharing it with you.
+We are here to accommodate your needs and see that you and your guests have a carefree, wonderful experience during your special occasion at Alwyngton Manor.